 • develop their understanding of the Mastering Number materials for Reception and Key Stage 1, and Year 3.

-• develop their understanding of a range of pedagogical strategies that can be used to support pupils.
+• develop their understanding of a range of pedagogical strategies, including spatial reasoning skills that can be used to support pupils.

 • support the Year 3 teacher(s) to secure pupils’ additive facts, using materials provided for Year 3.